 The Ute Tribe – Roaming the Rockies

-An important tribe of the Shoshonean Indians, the Ute, were related linguistically to the Paiute, Chemehuevi, Kawaiisu, and Bannock tribes.
+The Ute, an important tribe of the Shoshonean Indians, were linguistically related to the Paiute, Chemehuevi, Kawaiisu, and Bannock tribes.
 They were initially divided into seven nomadic and forest-dwelling tribes, including the Capote, the Mouache, the Parianucs, the Tabeguache, the Uintah, the Weeminuche, and the Yampa.
-When European explorers and settlers first pushed westward, the Ute occupied the entire central and west portions of Colorado, and the east portion of Utah, and the upper portion of the San Juan region of New Mexico.
+When European explorers and settlers first pushed westward, the Ute occupied the entire central and western portions of Colorado, the eastern portion of Utah, and the upper portion of the San Juan region of New Mexico.

-Ute, which means “land of the sun” also, gave the state of Utah its name.
-The bands were scattered over some 150,000 square miles, subsisting on wild game, fish, nuts, berries, and greens.
-They first lived in wickiups before adopting the teepee from the Plains tribes, making for a more effortless movement.
+Ute, which means “land of the sun,” also gave the state of Utah its name.
+The bands were scattered over an area of approximately 150,000 square miles, subsisting on wild game, fish, nuts, berries, and greens.
+They first lived in wickiups before adopting the teepee from the Plains tribes, which allowed for more effortless movement.

 Ute Indians, 1893

-Life changed dramatically when the Spanish introduced them to horses, which the Ute referred to as “magic dogs.”
-Later, the Mormon settlers also introduced them to agriculture which changed their lifestyle once again.
+Life changed dramatically when the Spanish introduced horses to the Ute, whom they referred to as “magic dogs.”
+Later, the Mormon settlers introduced them to agriculture, which further changed their lifestyle.
 The Northern Ute, however, resisted agriculture, not wanting to settle in one place.
-The Utes also became involved in the trading of horses as well as in the slave trade.
+The Utes also became involved in the horse trading as well as the slave trade.

 They were always warlike people, and when they acquired horses, it intensified their aggressive character.
 They soon became respected warriors and feared enemies, often engaging in raiding parties.
 As more and more Mormon settlers invaded their lands, the Northern Ute began to raid those many settlers, leading to the Walker War in 1853.

-In 1870, one of the greatest leaders of the Ute, Chief Ouray, traveled with his wife to Washington, D.C., hoping to save his people and their lands.
+In 1870, one of the most prominent leaders of the Ute, Chief Ouray, traveled to Washington, D.C., with his wife, seeking to preserve his people and their lands.
 However, his efforts would ultimately be in vain.

 Ute Chief Ouray